STOP Violence Against Women

 Goals of STOP Violence Program:

-To provide the best possible services, in a timely manner, with respect, fairness, and courtesy to all victims of domestic violence and their children.
-It is also the goal to sustain the program by continuously seeking avenues of funding to provide essential services to victims as well as enhance them.
+To provide trauma-informed services in a timely manner with respect and courtesy to all victims of domestic violence and their children.
+It is also the goal to sustain and enhance services by continuously seeking avenues of funding to provide essential services for those victimized by intimate partner violence.

-Federally funded through the STOP the Violence Against Women Grants and Family Violence Prevention Services Grant through the Department of Justice, Office of Violence Against Women.
+Federally funded through the Grants to Tribal Government Grants and Family Violence Prevention Services Grant through the Department of Justice, Office of Violence Against Women and the Health and Human Services Program.

 The program provides the following services: